ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 ## save
 ### Direct
-The values are not only alive across the device rotation, but also restorable from the process death.
+Saved values are not only alive across the configuration change, but also restorable from the process death.
 {{< hint warning >}}
 Directly saved value types should follow {{< newTab Parcelize "https://developer.android.com/kotlin/parcelize" >}} rules.
 {{< /hint >}}